K-ING-TECH/Attack-Defense_Adversary-Emulation/README.md

 ---

 ## 6. Findings & Recommendations
-Enforce Strong Access Controls

-Use MFA for RDP logins.
+Use MFA for RDP logins, secure jump host, a VPN or close the port

-Enforce lockout policies after multiple failed attempts.
+Enforce lockout policies after multiple failed attempts
-Restrict RDP Exposure

-Avoid public-facing RDP; use VPN or a secure jump host.
-Segment networks so that RDP is only accessible where necessary.
-Credential Protection
+Observe NSG rules and firewall rules for any open holes (exposed ports)

-Enable LSASS protections (e.g., Credential Guard).
+Enable LSASS protections (e.g., Credential Guard)

-Regularly monitor for MiniDump or suspicious processes.
+Regularly monitor for MiniDump or suspicious processes
-Enhanced Logging & Alerts

-Alert on event log clearing attempts and new service creations.
+Alert on event log clearing attempts and new service creation

-Monitor for repeated login failures or brute force patterns.
+Monitor for repeated login failures or brute force patterns
-Harden Built-in Admin Accounts

-Rename or disable default **Administrator** if not strictly required.
+Rename or disable default **Administrator** and any other default accounts such as **Guest** if not strictly required

 Implement password rotation and store credentials in a secure vault.

-All commands ran on target machine by attacker recorded here:
+All commands ran on the target machine by the attacker recorded here:
 [recorded commands](https://github.com/K-ING-TECH/Attack-Defense_Adversary-Emulation/blob/main/Windows_CMD_Output.txt)

 ---

 ### 7. Conclusion
-From their Kali attack box, the Red Team scanned, brute-forced, and established RDP access to king-vm using the default Administrator account.
+From their **Kali** attack box, the Red Team scanned, brute-forced, and established RDP access to **king-vm** using the default **Administrator** account.
 Post-compromise, they performed reconnaissance, created new administrator accounts, dumped credentials from LSASS, and attempted to delete Windows event logs.
 This scenario illustrates how unsecured RDP endpoints can lead to devastating intrusions.
-Following NIST SP 800-115 guidelines, the organization can implement stricter remote access controls, better monitoring, and robust credential policies to mitigate similar threats in the future.
+Following **NIST SP 800-115** guidelines, the organization can implement stricter remote access controls, better monitoring, and robust credential policies to mitigate similar threats in the future.